AndersH82/Woodworking/README.md

 ### New User Goal

 To be able to learn new things in woodworking.
-By registering on the website, as a new member you can get a lot of new information and tips.
+By registering on the website, you can get a lot of new information and tips.

 # Design

 ## Wireframes

-I cerated my wireframes by hand
+I cerated my wireframes by hand.

+Index Page

 ![Wireframe one](assets/Image-README/index.jpg)

+Gallery Page

 ![Wireframe two](assets/Image-README/gallery.jpg)

+Sign up Page

 ![Wireframe three](assets/Image-README/signup.jpg)

+Mobile view

 ![Wireframe four](assets/Image-README/mobile.jpg)

 I replaced my footer with other icons with a hover effect and added some more web links.
-Has Lato text on the pages in white color which makes it easier to read.
+It has Lato text on the pages in white, which makes it easier to read.
 I wanted the colors I chose to fit in with the color scheme of the pictures.

 ## Colour Platte

 The colour palette was sourced from [coolors](https://coolors.co/).
-I chose colors inspired from woodworking.
+I chose colors inspired by woodworking.
 ![Colour Pallette](assets/Image-README/colorpalette.png)

 #FFFFFF for text and icons